petrobras/3W/CONTRIBUTING.md

 ## Executing examples

-Before executing examples of how to use the 3W toolkit available in this repository, we recommend that you set up a Python Virtual Environment with the packages versions listed in the [requirements.txt](requirements.txt).
-This file is generated automatically with the [pipreqs](https://pypi.org/project/pipreqs/).
+To execute examples of how to use the 3W toolkit available in this repository, see the instructions related to [reproducibility](README.md#reproducibility).

 # Proposing contributions

 For each type of expected contribution, there is a subsection below with specific instructions.
 The last subsection specifies additional requirements for contributions to be incorporated into this project.